dakotacsk/LaplacianOverGaussianOperator/README.md

 LoG Applied with Different Sigma Values:
 ![An image of Olin College's Miller Academic Center with LoG applied](https://github.com/dcoder0111/QEA2_LaplacianOverGaussianOperator/blob/main/img/examples/Olin_LoG.png?raw=true)

-## Examples

-An example image `spherical_cow.jpeg` is included in the `img/` directory to help you get started with the package.
-You can use this image to test the functionality of the edge detection algorithm.

 ## Repo Structure